ysyk2021/the-mindset-of-creativity-cultivating-resilience-and-risk-taking/src/chapter-4-1.md

-Chapter 4: Tools and Techniques for Creative Thinking and Innovation: Using Brainstorming and Ideation Techniques for Creative Problem-Solving
+Using Brainstorming and Ideation Techniques for Creative Problem-Solving
 ==============================================================================================================================================

 In this chapter, we will explore tools and techniques for creative thinking and innovation, specifically using brainstorming and ideation techniques for creative problem-solving.